IamLam163/Cloud_class/vm.md

 3. **Strategic Use of Disaster Recovery**:
    Automated backups and regional redundancy ensured business continuity and reduced the impact of unforeseen events.

+- This is just to demonstrate how to push.